josephturnerjr/pywin-boilerplate/README.md

 # Building

+> These instructions presume a working [Cygwin](http://cygwin.com/) installation; if you're not using Cygwin, you'll need to use the power of your superior primate brain to adapt these instructions and installation tools to your needs.
+The build infrastructure for this project uses both `bash` and `make`.

-First, you'll need to install the requirements. virtualenv is highly recommended.
+First, you'll need to install the requirements.
 From within the project directory:

-    ?> virtualenv env/
-    ?> source env/bin/activate
     ?> pip install -r REQUIREMENTS

 You can build the executable for the example application by running make from the root directory.
 The executable will be placed in the dist/ directory.